April Jones POV

 I was horror-struck into silence.

 "It's okay.
-I know you're shy.
-But make an effort, April.
+I know you're a bit...shy.
+But just make an effort, okay?.
 He'll be happy to do it.
-He's the sweetest little thing."
+He's the sweetest little thing," she placed a hand fondly on the right-side of her chest.

-I stared at her.
+I stared at her, shaking my head slowly, incredulously.
 What a sick, twisted thing to say.

 "See you Monday!"